No one likes to see error messages - but sometimes catching them quickly can save a whole lot of issues (and creativity)!

 If the object is still not able to be removed, submit a support ticket.
 We will escalate it to our web developers to remove the object.

 WHY: This occurs most often during Portrait Flow when REFLOWING pages.
 The current category you've selected has probably flowed on another page at some point.

 HOW TO FIX: Move to a different page and then return to the page you wish to flow.
 When you select the category to flow, click the SMALL Reset button in the category panel.

 Double check before reflowing that you are on the correct page and using the correct Category - these items will sometimes reset to the last known activity.
 You may find yourself on a different page with the category you do want to flow, or on the correct page with a category that had been flowed previously on that page.

 WHY: There has already been a different category flowed on the pages.

-HOW TO FIX: Remove the other category that has been flowed onto the page.
+HOW TO FIX: Remove the other category that has flowed onto the page.
 Or lock all of the text and image boxes of the already flowed portraits.
-Or switch the page view to view only the page that does not have portraits flowed.
+Or switch the page view to view only the page that does not have portraits flowing.